 Larvae typically feed for two to three weeks, primarily in early May.
-Sawfly larvae also may be seen on Ponderosa pine in March, and on other pines in late August. gardeners often observe feeding damage after the larvae have gone, and sprays have no value at this point.
+Sawfly larvae also may be found on Ponderosa pine in March, and on other pines later in the summer.
+Gardeners often observe feeding damage after the larvae have gone and the damage is done for the year.

-A light population may not cause serious damage, but moderate to heavy populations can cause serious defoliation, which significantly impacts tree health.
-The aim of control is to stop defoliation before it becomes too extensive.
+Light populations may not cause serious damage, but moderate to heavy populations can significantly impact tree health.
 When sawfly larvae are present in high numbers, sprays are justified to protect tree health.

-To control sawfly larvae, spray infested evergreens with insecticides such as Orthene (acephate), Permethrin or Sevin.
-Even though the larvae are caterpillar-like, the natural insecticide Bt, or Bacillus thuringiensis, isn't effective on larvae or adult sawflies.
+To control sawfly larvae, spray infested evergreens with insecticides such as Orthene (acephate), permethrin or bifenthrin.
+Even though the larvae are caterpillar-like, the natural insecticide Bt, or Bacillus thuringiensis, isn't effective because they are not true caterpillars.

-Apply the spray at the beginning of an attack, while the sawfly larvae are young.
+Apply insecticides early, while sawfly larvae are young.
 Complete coverage is important for control.
-Sawflies may be seen on one tree and not others nearby.
 Spray ONLY the infested trees, but occasionally examine other trees for possible additional outbreaks.
 Sawflies are more prone to attack single landscape trees that are planted out in the open, rather than trees in a forest-like setting.

 Do you have a question?
 Try Ask an Expert!